colcon/colcon.readthedocs.org/reference/verb/test-result.rst

 * :doc:`mixin <../mixin-arguments>` arguments

-Additionally the following specific command line arguments can be used.
+Additionally, the following specific command line arguments can be used:

 .. _test-result-verb_test-result-base_arg: